This product is intended for nursing dogs/cats and will help enrich the quality of the milk as well as it's quantity.

-Calcium Citrate - Calcium citrate, more colloquially known as Vitamin C, is a normal component of human milk and is a key milk antioxidant.
+Calcium Citrate - Calcium citrate, more colloquially known as Vitamin C, is a normal component of animal milk and is a key milk antioxidant.
 This makes it an effective prophylactic.
 Infants of supplemented mothers tend to have increased biochemical markers of antioxidant activity in their urine.

-Steamed Bone Meal - Bone Meal provides an excellent supplementary source of calcium/phosphorus, trace minerals that are vital for proper development of young kittens and puppies.
+Steamed Bone Meal - Bone meal provides an excellent supplementary source of calcium/phosphorus, trace minerals that are vital for proper development of young kittens and puppies.